Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Introduction

-The VSC regime in contrast is significantly less studied from an \textit{ab initio} perspective.
-Only recently Schnappinger \textit{et al.} introduced the CBO Hartree-Fock (CBO-HF) method in a restricted formulation, which constitutes a mean-field approach to electronic interactions of closed-shell systems under VSC.\cite{schnappinger2023} Those authors furthermore illustrated that minimization of the CBO electronic ground state energy in cavity coordinate space is equivalent to a vanishing expectation value of the transverse cavity electric field, which guarantees a nonradiating ground state.\cite{schnappinger2023} We showed in a more recent work that this nonradiating ground state condition can be directly accounted for in a reformulation of the \textit{exact} CBO electronic ground state problem denoted as cavity reaction potential (CRP) approach.\cite{fischer2024} The CRP approach provides access to the CBO electronic ground state energy minimized in cavity coordinate space and comes at the cost of being non-linear in nature.
-We subsequently introduced a reformulation of the CBO-HF method in the CRP framework and proposed a CRP formulation of CBO coupled cluster (CBO-CC) theory, previously only discussed in the ESC regime\cite{angelico2023}, which addresses electron correlation effects under VSC not captured by mean-field theory.\cite{fischer2024}
+In contrast, the VSC regime is significantly less studied from an \textit{ab initio} perspective.
+Only recently Schnappinger \textit{et al.} introduced the CBO Hartree-Fock (CBO-HF) method in a restricted formulation, which constitutes a mean-field approach to electronic interactions of closed-shell systems under VSC.\cite{schnappinger2023} Those authors additionally connected minimization of the CBO electronic ground state energy in cavity coordinate space to the nonradiating ground state condition for the transverse electric cavity field.\cite{schnappinger2023} We showed in a subsequent study that the nonradiating ground state condition can be directly accounted for in a nonlinear reformulation of the \textit{exact} CBO electronic ground state problem.\cite{fischer2024} This cavity reaction potential (CRP) approach directly provides access to the CBO electronic ground state energy minimized in cavity coordinate space without the need of explicit cavity gradients.
+We subsequently proposed extensions of the CBO-HF method and the CBO coupled cluster (CBO-CC) approach, the latter previously discussed only for the ESC regime\cite{angelico2023}, to the CRP framework.\cite{fischer2024} First results obtained via the CRP-CC approach theoretically illustrated the non-trivial role of electron correlation effects under VSC not captured by mean-field theory.\cite{fischer2024}